 Although the design is simple, there is a need to machine the part so that the surfaces are perfectly parallel.
 This is where Poly Fluoro Ltd. excels.

 Sleeve bearings - These are the most common bearings, with a simple ID, OD, and length.
 However, as with the washers, care needs to be taken to ensure the tolerances are tight.
 Where most manufacturers would only offer a 100 Micron tolerance on linear dimensions, Poly Fluoro Ltd. is able to go down to as low as 10 Microns in some cases.

 The bearings are designed to carry linear, oscillating, or rotating shafts.
 The key to successfully designing a plastic sleeve bearing is paying attention to temperature, P, V and PV ratings for the material and match it with your application.

 Spherical bearings - Spherical bearings are designed to allow for shaft misalignment, as they can rotate in two directions.
 Spherical bearings typically support a rotating shaft in the bore that calls for both rotational and angular movement.

-Using self-lubricating polymers with very low static coefficients of friction, Poly Fluoro is able to ensure that even minor variations in alignment are immediately accommodated by the bearing to allow for non-stop performance.
+Using self-lubricating polymers with very low static coefficients of friction, Poly Fluoro Ltd. is able to ensure that even minor variations in alignment are immediately accommodated by the bearing to allow for non-stop performance.